-There are a number of factors to consider when trying to determine the cost of outsourcing your customer service.
+There are a number of factors to consider when trying to determine customer service outsourcing pricing.
 Here are some of the most important:

 Where will my agents be located? – International locations such as India and the Philippines offer significant cost savings, but there are tradeoffs.
 The time difference can make it difficult to communicate with your customer service teams.
 Additionally, there can be a gap when it comes to language and cultural understanding.